simon-ritchie/apysc/docstring_markdowns/apysc/_branch/if_base.md

 ### `__exit__` method docstring

-Method to be called when end of with statement.<hr>
+Method to be called when ending of the with statement.<hr>

 **[Parameters]**